uclahs-cds/package-moPepGen/docs/vignette.md

 ![summarize-fasta-bar-plot](img/summarize-fasta.png)

-Because moPepGen calls for enzymatic cleaved peptides, there are chances that the same peptide can be called from different transcripts, or the same transcript with different or different combinations of variants.
+Because moPepGen calls for enzymatically cleaved peptides, there is possibility that the same peptide is called from multiple transcripts, or the same transcript with different or different combinations of variants.
 For example, the peptide below is called twice from two separate transcripts with different variants.

 ```
 >ENST00000622235.5|SNV-100-G-T|4 ENST00000614167.2|RES-202-G-A|2
 HETLFLLTFPR
 ```

-To resolve the issue of collapsed peptides like this, we use the `--order-source` argument that takes the priority order of sources to be considered.
-It takes a comma separated format.
+To resolve the issue of collapsed peptides like the example above, we use the `--order-source` argument that takes the priority order of sources to be considered.It takes the source names in a comma separated format.
 For example `--order-source gSNP,RNAEditing` will prioritize gSNP over RNA editing events, thus the example peptide above will be assigned to the gSNP category.
-Noted that the values passed into `--order-source` must match with the values used for `--source` in the corresponding parser calls.
-If the `--order-source` is not provided, the source priority order will be inferred from the order of input GVF files.
+Note that the values passed into `--order-source` must match the values used in `--source` in the corresponding parser calls.
+If th `--order-source` is not provided, the source priority order will be inferred from the order of input GVF files.

 Besides variant peptides called by `callVariant`, noncoding peptides and alternative translation peptides can also be passed to `summarizeFasta` with `--noncoding-peptides` and `--alt-translation-peptides`.